maherme/nubleo-f446re-freertos/README.md

 - [003LEDsNotify](003LEDsNotify): three tasks are executed for controlling the blinking of three LEDs (each task controls one LED) one extra task is executed for sensing a button.
 When the button is pressed one LED is set to ON (if you press the button three times the three LEDs will be set to ON).
 - [004LEDsNotifyISR](004LEDsNotifyISR): the same as the 003 example but the button is managed using an interruption.
 - [005TaskPriority](005TaskPriority): two tasks with different priority are executed for controlling the same LED.
 One of the task toggle the LED each 100ms and the other each 1000ms.
 You can inverts the priority of the tasks pushing a button.
+- [006Queues](006Queues): five tasks are scheduled for managing four LEDs and the RTC peripheral of the microcontroller.

 ## Compiling
 The build enviroment used is [CMake](https://cmake.org/), you will find a CMakeLists.txt file and a separate arm_toolchain.cmake file where the cross copilation toolchain is defined.
 For compiling the project you can do: